m-gilang-1248/gsports/MODIFICATION_IMPLEMENTATION.md

 - [ ] Ask user to review the changes.

 ## Journal
 *   Phase 1: Successfully refactored Booking entity to use PaymentParticipant.
 Updated BookingModel and BookingBottomSheet to handle the new structure.
 All tests passed.
+Commited changes.
+*   Phase 2: Implemented GenerateSplitCode and JoinBooking UseCases, updated BookingRepository and BookingRemoteDataSource with the new logic, including random code generation and arrayUnion for participants.
+Added unit tests for the new use cases, and resolved a mocktail fallback issue.
+All tests passed.